hiphops-io/hook/README.md

 ### Coming Soon

 - **Python Client**: Python bindings for Hook integration
-- **Go Client**: Native Go SDK for Hook services
 - **REST API**: Direct HTTP interface for any language

 ## 🛠 Development

 ### Architecture

 This repository contains only the client libraries and public-facing documentation.
-The core Hook binary is built from a separate private repository and automatically packaged with these clients during the release process.
+The core Hook binary is automatically packaged with these clients during the release process.

 ### Contributing